-Since abbrechen in contrast to verhindern presupposes that the cordoningoff activity has been started and was going on for some time before this activity was stopped we have to write a program clause which captures this additional information.
+Since abbrechen in contrast to verhindern presupposes that the cordoning-off activity has been started and was going on for some time before this activity was stopped we have to write a program clause which captures this additional information.
 Clause (53) defines these semantic features of the verb abbrechen.

+'''

-(53) $\begin{aligned} Happens(start, s) \wedge Initiates(start, f, s) \wedge s < r \leq t \wedge \\ \neg Happens(finish, r) \wedge Happens(e', t) \wedge Terminates(e', f, t) \rightarrow \\ Happens(abbrechen(e), t). \end{aligned}$
+(53) Happens(start, s) \wedge Initiates(start, f, s) \wedge s < r \le t \wedge \neg Happens(finish, r) \wedge Happens(e', t) \wedge Terminates(e', f, t) \rightarrow Happens(abbrechen(e), t).

+'''